-(1) Consists of (i) 2,409,704 shares of common stock issuable upon the conversion of 1,280,000 shares of Series A-1 preferred stock, 3,360,000 shares of Series A-2 preferred stock, 1,533,214 shares of Series B preferred stock, 345,419 shares of Series C preferred stock and 1,226,158 shares of Series D preferred stock held by ARCH Venture Fund VII, L.P. ("ARCH Fund VI"), (ii) 10,333 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 33,212 shares of Series C preferred stock held by ARCH Fund VI, and (iii) 1,271,684 shares of common stock issuable upon the conversion of 4,087,193 shares of Series D preferred stock held by ARCH Venture Fund VIII Overage, L.P. ("ARCH Fund Overage").
+(1) Consists of (i) 2,409,704 shares of common stock issuable upon the conversion of 1,280,000 shares of Series A-1 preferred stock, 3,360,000 shares of Series A-2 preferred stock, 1,533,214 shares of Series B preferred stock, 345,419 shares of Series C preferred stock and 1,226,158 shares of Series D preferred stock held by ARCH Venture Fund VI, L.P. ("ARCH Fund VI"), (ii) 10,333 shares of common stock issuable upon the exercise of warrants which, prior to this offering, were exercisable for 33,212 shares of Series C preferred stock held by ARCH Fund VI, and (iii) 1,271,684 shares of common stock issuable upon the conversion of 4,087,193 shares of Series D preferred stock held by ARCH Venture Fund VII Overage, L.P. ("ARCH Fund Overage").
 The sole general partner of ARCH Fund VI is ARCH Venture Partners VI, L.P. ("ARCH Partners VI"), which may be deemed to beneficially own the shares held by ARCH Fund VI.
+The sole general partner of ARCH Partners VI is ARCH Venture Partners VI, LLC ("ARCH VI LLC"), which may be deemed to beneficially own the shares held by ARCH Fund VI.
 ARCH Partners VI and ARCH VI LLC disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
-The managing directors of ARCH VI LLC are Keith L. Crandell, Clinton Bybee and Nelsen disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
-The sole general partner of ARCH VI LLC ("ARCH VIII LLC"), which may be deemed to beneficially own the shares held by ARCH Fund VI.
-Messrs.
-Crandell, Bybee and Nelsen disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
-The sole general partner of ARCH Fund Overage is ARCH Venture Partners VIII, LLC ("ARCH VIII LLC"), which may be deemed to beneficially own the shares held by ARCH Fund Overage.
-ARCH VIII LLC disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
+The managing directors of ARCH VI LLC are Keith L. Crandell, Clinton Bybee and Robert Nelsen, and they may be deemed to beneficially own the shares held by ARCH Fund Overage is ARCH Venture Partners VIII, LLC ("ARCH VIII LLC"), which may be deemed to beneficially own the shares held by ARCH Fund Overage is ARCH Venture Partners VIII, LLC ("ARCH VIII LLC"), which may be deemed to beneficially own the shares held by ARCH Fund Overage is ARCH Venture Partners VIII, LLC ("ARCH VIII LLC"), which may be deemed to beneficially own the shares held by ARCH Fund Overage is ARCH Venture Partners, except to the extent of any pecuniary interest therein.
 The managing directors of ARCH VIII LLC are Keith L. Crandell, Clinton Bybee and Robert Nelsen, and they may be deemed to beneficially own the shares held by ARCH Fund Overage.
 Messrs.
 Crandell, Bybee and Nelsen disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
 The address of ARCH Fund VI and ARCH Fund Overage is 8755 West Higgins Road, Suite 1025, Chicago, Illinois 60631.